How We Work

 - Increase efficiencies

 - For The Shard’s exclusive Shangri-La Hotel, we exceeded the requirements of Part E despite minimal screed depths.
+For an overview of Part E click here.

 - At the Severn Power CCGT Power Station, we reduced the noise produced by the cooling system from an extremely dangerous 135dB by 39%, bringing it under Noise at Work requirements.